Correlation Between State Street and Teton Westwood

 Pair Corralation between State Street and Teton Westwood

-Assuming the 90 days horizon State Street Institutional is expected to generate 0.59 times more return on investment than Teton Westwood.
-However, State Street Institutional is 1.7 times less risky than Teton Westwood.
-It trades about 0.07 of its potential returns per unit of risk.
-Teton Westwood Mighty is currently generating about -0.03 per unit of risk.
-If you would invest 885.00 in State Street Institutional on December 4, 2024 and sell it today you would earn a total of 314.00 from holding State Street Institutional or generate 35.48% return on investment over 90 days.
+Assuming the 90 days horizon State Street Institutional is expected to under-perform the Teton Westwood.
+But the mutual fund apears to be less risky and, when comparing its historical volatility, State Street Institutional is 1.1 times less risky than Teton Westwood.
+The mutual fund trades about -0.09 of its potential returns per unit of risk.
+The Teton Westwood Mighty is currently generating about -0.06 of returns per unit of risk over similar time horizon.
+If you would invest 1,578 in Teton Westwood Mighty on December 27, 2024 and sell it today you would lose (62.00) from holding Teton Westwood Mighty or give up 3.93% of portfolio value over 90 days.

 Time Period | 3 Months [change] |